Lambs Tongue, ribwort or buckhorn plantain in turfgrass

 • The best time to spray this weed is when it’s young and not well established.

-• Combinations of 2 or 3 active ingredients will give better control, than just using one active ingredient and
+• Combinations of 2 or 3 active ingredients will give better control than if you just use one active ingredient and

-• The best post emergent control occurs with an Autumn herbicide application and you may need to make repeat hits to kill weakened perennial weeds and new germinating seedlings.
+• The best post emergent control of Lambs Tongue occurs with an Autumn herbicide application.
+You may need repeat hits to kill weakened perennial weeds and new seedlings.

-Repeat applications of post emergent broadleaf herbicides will control Lambs Tongue seedlings.
-However, once this weed matures control is more difficult although products with 2,4-D will work best.
+Repeat applications of post emergent broadleaf herbicides will control Ribwort Plantain seedlings.
+However, once this weed matures control is more difficult, and products containing 2,4-D work best.

-The key to managing Lambs Tongue is to maintain a healthy turf surface before spraying post emergent herbicides.
+The key to managing Lambs Tongue is to maintain a healthy turf surface before spraying pre or post emergent herbicides.